Connect with others who understand.

 Side Effects of Chemotherapy

-Although chemotherapy can kill cancer cells, it can also damage your healthy cells, leading to side effects.
-These health problems are not the same for everyone, and different drugs may lead to different effects.
+Although chemotherapy can kill cancer cells, it can also damage your healthy cells and cause side effects.
+These health problems aren’t the same for everyone, and different drugs may lead to different effects.

 Common side effects of breast cancer chemotherapy include: